Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Conclusion

 \section{Conclusion}

-Our work provides the first theoretical and empirical analysis that unveils the connections between the oversmoothing and heterophily problems.
-By modeling the node features as random vectors, we study the dynamics of message propagation in GCNs and analyze whether the vectors tend to move closer to/away from the other classes in expectation.
-Through this new perspective, we obtain two important insights: (1) nodes with high heterophily and nodes with low heterophily and low degrees compared to their neighbors (degree discrepancy) trigger the oversmoothing problem, and (2) allowing `negative' messages between neighbors can decouple the heterophily and oversmoothing problems.
-Based on these insights, we design a robust model, \method, which simultaneously addresses the heterophily and oversmoothing problems.
-Though other designs may also address the two problems, our work points out two effective directions which are theoretically grounded (\S~\ref{section: analysis}).
-How to effectively incorporate signed information, and jointly optimize signed information and degree corrections are still open problems worth further exploration.
+Our work provides the first theoretical and empirical analysis that unveils the connections between the oversmoothing and heterophily problems. {By analyzing the statistical change of the node representations after the graph convolution, we identified two causes, i.e., the relative degree of a node compared to its neighbors and the level of heterophily in its neighborhood, which influence {the movements of node representations and lead to a higher misclassification rate}.
+Based on our new, unified theoretical perspective, we obtained three important insights: (1) Nodes with high heterophily {tend to be misclassified} after graph convolution; (2) Even with low heterophily, low-degree nodes can trigger a pseudo-heterophily situation that explains oversmoothing. {(3) Signed edges (instead of only positive edge weights) help alleviate the heterophily and oversmoothing problems.}} Based on these insights, we designed a generalized model, \method, that {addresses the identified causes using structure- and feature-based correction mechanisms.} Though other designs may also address these two problems, our work points out two effective directions that are theoretically grounded (\S~\ref{section: analysis}). {In summary, our research suggests it is beneficial to study these two problems jointly; this leads to architectural insights that can improve the learned representations of GNN models across a variety of domains.}

 \counterwithin{figure}{section} \counterwithin{table}{section}